Farouq03/AutoTweetStreamNotification/README.md

 # AutoTweetStreamNotification
-This is Auto tweet code i use for streaming notification using TwitterAPI and TwitchAPI
+This is Auto tweet code i use for stream notification using TwitterAPI and TwitchAPI